If you have decided to grow milkweed to help monarch butterflies on their migratory routes, let me join our fluttery orange friends in thanking you!

 No one ever said monarch-friendly plants couldn’t look like exotic tropicals, and this species is evidence of that.

-If you’re on board with these bright blooms, you’ll find organic butterflyweed seeds available for purchase in packs of 150 milligrams at Botanical Interests.
+If you’re on board with these bright blooms, you’ll find organic butterflyweed seeds available for purchase in packets of 30 at Earthbeat Seeds.

 And if you’d like to try a naturally occurring yellow variety of this species, ‘Hello Yellow’ is also available at Botanical Interests.